abhishekgupta92/autofaq/README.md

 ----------------

 1. Checkout the Code.
-2. Type this into your python shell:
+2. Type this into your native shell:

 		python AutoFAQ.py